dxw/playbook/src/staff-handbook/recording-your-time.md

 - were away due to a regular day off, as part of your working pattern, leave the time blank or zero out what you were scheduled to work on

-If you’re not doing client work, then unless you’re working on one of a handful of named internal projects or support, you don’t need to record your time against any other piece of work – the assumption is you’re doing valuable work, whether it’s learning, helping with recruitment or improving our tooling and processes, and we don’t need itemised time tracking to justify that.

-We’ve set up the platform, so that it understands individual team members’ working patterns.
+We’ve set up Productive, so it understands individual team members’ working patterns.
 This means the team don’t need to worry about entering in their non working days.

 Our delivery leads lend a helping hand when delivery team members aren’t sure how to record their time – they’ve been doing this for a long while and have a well developed sense for it.

+## If you’re not doing client work

+Unless you’re working on one of a handful of named internal projects or support, you don’t need to record your time against any other piece of work.

+The assumption is you’re doing valuable work, whether it’s learning, helping with recruitment or improving our tooling and processes, and we don’t need itemised time tracking to justify that.